-Symptom LCD Indication Problem Solution LCD not No characters Voltage too low or not Confirm that control voltage is 120VAC between working displayed on present at Control Power terminals 1 and 3 the LCD screen. terminals 1 and 3 Defective Starter If the voltage is greater than 85 VAC replace the starter starter Motor will Status Voltage too low or not Confirm that voltage of 120VAC is present not start Ready present at Run Input between terminal 3 and Run Input terminal 4 terminal 4 If there is at least 80 VAC present, and the screen 0 still displays "Ready", replace the starter.
-Control Voltage Powered Down Voltage too low at Control Power Input.
-If the voltage is less than 105 VAC, correct the voltage problem.
-Powered Down control Power input.
+Symptom LCD Indication Problem Solution LCD not No characters Voltage too low or not Confirm that control voltage is 120VAC between working displayed on present at Control Power terminals 1 and 3 the LCD screen. terminals 1 and 3 Defective Starter If the units of its events where OF MAC and a set to Defective Starter If the voltage is greater than 85 VAC replace the starter Starter Motor will Status Voltage too low or not Confirm that voltage of 120VAC is present not start Ready present at Run Input between terminal 3 and Run Input terminal 4 terminal 4 If there is at least 80 VAC present, and the screen Control Voltage Voltage too low at still displays "Ready", replace the starter.
+If the voltage is less than 105 VAC, correct the Powered Down Control Power Input. voltage problem.
 If the voltage is greater than 105 VAC replace the starter.
 Control Voltage Voltage too low at If the voltage is less than 105 VAC correct the Brown Out Control Power Input. voltage problem.
 If the voltage is greater than 105 VAC replace the starter.
 Control Voltage Voltage too high at If the voltage is greater than 140 VAC, correct the Over Voltage Control Power Input. voltage problem If the voltage is less than 140 VAC and the starter is indicating this fault, check for distortion at the peaks of the waveform.
 Contact Technical support for further information.
 Fault The Starter has detected Replace the starter.
-EEPROM a problem with the Memory EEPROM Memory Devices the starter Fault ROM Memory The Starter has detected a problem with the ROM Replace the starter.
-KOW MEILOLY Memory Fault The Starter has detected Replace the starter.
+EEPROM a problem with the • Memory EEPROM Memory Fault The Starter has detected Replace the starter.
+ROM Memory a problem with the ROM Memory Fault The Starter has detected Replace the starter.
 Watchdog an internal fault.
-Wrong Rotation Incoming three phase is Disconnect Line Power: CBA set as ABC opposite of the Line Change two of the incoming phases and verify or Rotation Setting that the motor is spinning in the correct direction.
-Wrong Rotation ABC set as CBA If the motor does not turn in the correct direction, change the incoming phases back to their original ADC SEL BS CDA connections and go to the Parameter menu to change the Line Rotation setting.
+Wrong Rotation Incoming three phase is Disconnect Line Power: CBA set as ABC or opposite of the Line Rotation Setting Change two of the incoming phases and verify Wrong Rotation Kotation Setting that the motor is spinning in the correct direction.
+If the motor does not turn in the correct direction, ABC set as CBA change the incoming phases back to their original connections and go to the Parameter menu to - change the Line Rotation setting.
 Fault The motor is not correctly Disconnect Line Power: Motor Wiring connected to the starter.
 For In Delta Applications the following measurements should be less than 10 ohms: t1 to center leg, bottom of Fault Contactor t2 to right leg, bottom of Fault Contactor t3 to left leg, bottom of Fault Contactor For In Line applications, the following measurements should be less than 10 ohms t1 to t2 t2 to t3 t3 to t1 Correct wiring if necessary